axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 # Economics and politics of trading
 * **Trade is a levelling mechanism** (× [The Toyota Way]({% link 0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md %})), in that external suppliers can make up for episodic dearth.
 	* At the same time, free trade makes local farmers more vulnerable, as they lose the agency to raise prices in case of bad crops (due to the ongoing supply of foreign produce from foreign farms at a competitive price), and as the low prices from imported goods might force them to lower their prices (due for example to economies of scale or heavy subsidies in the foreign country).
-	* The interdependence of trade reduces the likelihood of conflict (European Union). #peace
+	* The interdependence of trade reduces the likelihood of conflict (European Union).
 * **The law of comparative advantage** (Ricardo) lets two subjects decide on what to produce, respectively, in order to maximize global output.
 	* Applied to societies: this would mean letting everyone do what they do best (what has the most value for society, among all the things the person can do) (ideal world).
 	* The law of comparative advantage as a behavioural guideline makes intuitive sense: it lets everybody do what they do best, and "pay" with it, things other people do best.